-Email studentIT@otago.ac.nz Chat otago.ac.nz/studentonlinehelp
+Tel +64 3 479 5170 Email studentIT@otago.ac.nz

+Chat www.facebook.com/uostudentit

 Web otago.ac.nz/studentIT

 Hours 9.00am (10.00am in the weekend) to 9.00pm every day during semesters

 The ITS Service Desk can also assist with enquiries about computing/IT issues that you may experience when accessing University of Otago services via the internet.
 You need to contact them for eVision and Blackboard problems.